-At the end of the day, the long-term sustainability of the Community Network will be achieved by matching a balance sheet where all the costs (initial expenditures required to setup the infrastructure (capital expenses or CAPEX), as well as recurrent expenses for maintaining and upgrading the network (operational expenses or OPEX) are reconciled.
+Let's go back to financial issues.
+At the end of the day, the long-term sustainability of the community network will be achieved by reaching a balance sheet where all the costs - initial expenditures required to set up the infrastructure (capital expenses or CAPEX), as well as recurrent expenses for maintaining and upgrading the network (operational expenses or OPEX) - are reconciled.

 At the beginning, it is common to seed this by initial crowdfunding of small donations, followed by extraordinary contributions when needed.
-That is a simple way to get seed funding, and it and may be enough for small cohesive communities
+That is a simple way to get seed funding, and it may be enough for small cohesive communities.

-But if the community grows and get diverse both in terms of participants and territories, it might be needed to address this in a more systematic way.
+But if the community grows and becomes diverse in terms of both participants and territories, it might be necessary to address this in a more systematic way.
 So, when a new expense has to be paid, there will be an answer to the unpleasant question: "Why should I contribute now if there are others that use it more?"

-A more systematic way would consist of implementing a very basic accounting system, expressed in whatever currency, measuring on one side all the contributions and costs, and on the other side measure the usage of the resources available as a commons (which is the network itself).
-What usage metrics are used within a given specific scenario could vary for each Community Network?
+A more systematic way would consist of implementing a very basic accounting system, expressed in whatever currency, measuring on one side all the contributions and costs, and on the other side a measure of the usage of the resources available as a commons (which is the network itself).
+What usage metrics are used within a given specific scenario could vary for each community network.

-By comparing those two aspects on a periodic basis, it is then easy to achieve settlement between costs and use, and implement corrections and re-distributions in a fair basis that is satisfactory to everyone.

-What is more, by balancing the accounts with this type of accounting, another important aspect in Community Networks can be solved: The coexistence of volunteers and professionals (for instance small companies providing Internet access services on top of the Guifi network, or deploying fiber-optic to grow the network) on the same infrastructure as a commons.
-Such co-existence is key for constantly scaling the Community Network.
+By comparing those two aspects on a periodic basis, it is then easy to achieve settlement between costs and use, and implement corrections and redistributions on a fair basis that is satisfactory to everyone.
+What's more, by balancing the accounts with this type of accounting, another important aspect in community networks can be solved: the coexistence of volunteers and professionals (for instance, small companies providing internet access services on top of the guifi.net network, or deploying fibre to grow the network) on the same infrastructure as a commons.
+Guifi.net's experience shows that such coexistence is key for constantly scaling the community network.